Cloud-Foundations/Dominator/design-docs/Dominator/README.md

     {
         "MatchLines": [
             "/etc/ssh/.*",
-            "/usr/sbin/sshd"
         ],
         "Service": "ssh",
-        "HighImpact": false
+        "DoReload": true
     },
     {
         "MatchLines": [
+            "/usr/sbin/sshd"
+        ],
+        "Service": "ssh"
+    },
+    {
+        "MatchLines": [
             "/etc/cron[.]*",
             "/usr/sbin/cron"
         ],
-        "Service": "cron",
+        "Service": "cron"
-        "HighImpact": false
     },
     {
         "MatchLines": [
             "/lib/modules/.*",
             "/boot/vmlinuz-.*"
         ],
-        "Service": "reboot",
+        "Service": "kernel-upgrade",
+        "DoReboot": true,
         "HighImpact": true
     }
 ]
 ```
-Services are (re)started by passing the name of the service and either `start` or `stop` to the service utility.
+Services are (re)started by passing the name of the service and either `start` or `stop` to the service utility, unless `DoReload` is set to `true`, in which case `reload` is sent to the service utility.
+Note how in this example, there are two triggers for the `sshd` service.
+If the configuration files are changed, the service is merely reloaded; if the programme is changed the service is stopped and started.

+The `DoReboot` field is used to tell **subd** to reboot the machine if the trigger is successfully started (after triggers have run).
+Standard reboot methods are tried first, and then more aggressive methods are tried after a while to attempt to ensure that a major system upgrade boots into the new OS.

-The `HighImpact` field is used to tell the **Dominator** that (re)starting the service will have a high impact on the machine (such as a reboot).
-The **Dominator** can use this limit the number of high impact changes at a time (e.g. to enforce a policy that no more than 100 machines at a time will be rebooted, it will wait for machines to come back up before rebooting more).
+The `HighImpact` field is used to tell the **Dominator** that (re)starting the service will have a high impact on the machine (such as a reboot or a service which takes a long time to come up).
+This can be used to limit the number of high impact changes at a time (e.g. to enforce a policy that no more than 100 machines at a time will be rebooted, it will wait for machines to come back up before rebooting more).

 Advanced Features
 =================